gnoblet/house-expenses-accounting/examples/README.md

 2. **Date Format**: Always use DD/MM/YYYY format for dates
 3. **Numbers**: Use decimal point (.) for amounts, not comma (,)
 4. **Consistency**: Make sure all names and types match exactly across files
-5. **Exceptions**: Use exceptions file to exclude people from specific expense types
+5. **Exceptions**: Use exceptions file to set reduced participation rates for specific expense types (0.0-0.99)
+6. **Shared types**: Use shared expense types for equal splits regardless of absences/exceptions
-6. **Absences**: If you don't have an absences file, everyone is assumed present for all days
+7. **Absences**: If you don't have an absences file, everyone is assumed present for all days

 ## 🚨 Common Validation Errors